mAmadAhmad/mAmadAhmad/README.md

 - 👋 Hi, I’m @mAmadAhmad a ML Engineer with formal B.S.
-Software Engineering
+Software Engineering (2026 expected)
-- 👀 I work with AI, Classic Machine Learning and Deep Learning
+- 🌱 I work with ML models, for now though I am going deep into DEEP LEARNING, paths
-- 🌱 I am enrolled in IBM AI specialization, soon I will upload my AI capstone project
+- 🤖 We are also building a more interesting, RAG based web app, to help Educators, Researchers and Students in their journey.
 - 📫 How to reach me, mail: amad62069@gmail.com, linkedIn: www.linkedin.com/in/muhammad-amad-ahmad-008305258

 <!---